 Folklorist.
 Born– Luxembourg.
 Married– George Katz.
 Children– Three.
 Education– Northwestern University, B.A.; University of Alabama, M.A., 1962, Ph.D., 1978.
 Lived in Germany and England, then in New York, Pennsylvania, Virginia, Michigan, and Illinois before settling in Selma, Ala.
-Taught; University of Alabama; Shelton State Community College.
-Member; American Folklore Society; National Council for the Traditional Arts; Tannehill Experimental Learning Advisory Board.
+Taught at the University of Alabama and Shelton State Community College.
+Member, American Folklore Society; National Council for the Traditional Arts; Tannehill Experimental Learning Advisory Board.
 Coordinator; “Folklorama ’75,” a multimedia exhibit of Alabama folklore and folk art.

 Folklore for the Time of Your Life.

 Folklore for the Time of Your Life.
 Birmingham, Ala.; Oxmoor House, 1978.

 The Kentuck Sampler.
 Northport, Ala.; Chamber of Commerce, 1975.